EU Schemes for

 Step-by-Step Roadmap

-Step 1 - EU & National Immigration Schemes
+1. EU Law & National Schemes

 Contrary to what you might expect for a union, immigration rules within the EU are not identical across all member countries.
 There is no singular "EU long-stay visa" or "EU work permit."
 On the contrary, legislative competence is shared between the EU and its member states: While some common immigration rules are valid across the EU, individual member states retain authority over other aspects.